 Among the other less symbolic artifacts found within the ancient tunnel were four iron nails, two wooden beams, and a pile of organic material that is thought to have perhaps been part of a gate leading to the 17th-century dike.
-The glyphs and stucco panels have been damaged by hundreds of years of rain and changing environmental conditions, and after they have been carefully covered for protection, México state INAH director Antonio Huitrón said these special stones will be transferred to the Casa Morelos Community Center in Ecatepec and that the originals would be replaced with replicas at the site.
+The glyphs and stucco panels have been damaged by hundreds of years of rain and changing environmental conditions.

-The tunnel where the images were discovered will also be open to the public where they can photograph identical replicas.
-(Edith Camacho, INAH )
+The tunnel where the images were discovered. ( Edith Camacho, INAH )

 Collapse of a Thriving Empire

-When the Spanish conquistadors arrived, led by Hernán Cortés , they initially befriended the leader of the Aztecs, Motecuhzoma II, and valuable gifts were exchanged.
-But on June 30, 1520 AD, in what became known as the Noche Triste, Cortés besieged the Aztec capital of Tenochtitlan on the western shore of Lake Texcoco but was repelled by the Aztec warriors.
+When the Spanish conquistadors arrived, led by Hernán Cortés , they initially befriended the leader of the Aztecs, Moctezuma II, and valuable gifts were exchanged.
+But on June 30, 1520 AD, in what became known as the Noche Triste, Cortés besieged the Aztec capital of Tenochtitlan on the western shore of Lake Texcoco, but was repelled by the Aztec warriors.

 - Were Mexico’s Circular Pyramids Really Made for a Flying Ceremony?